krz/krz.github.io/_posts/2019-02-03-linear-regression.md

                   [1, 8]])
 ```

-Matrix multiplication (aka the dot product) can be done in torch in several ways:
+Matrix multiplication (aka the dot product) can be done in PyTorch in several ways:

 ```python
 X @ W